robhost/UPDIAN/README.rst

 (see "Logs" in webfrontend).

-UPDIAN restricted shell - updian-rsh
+Updian restricted shell - updian-rsh
 ------------------------------------

 Updian's default mode of operation gives the updian server unlimited root access